ACM40960/project-leongill/README.md

 100000000110 : 1
 ```

-The next function called play_games_split_par() plays games with the above strategy and is capable of playing games where splitting and all other rules are enabled.
+The next function called play_games_split_par() plays games with the above strategy and is capable of playing games where splitting and all other rules are enabled or disabled.
 Enabling splitting requires an extensive framework so when splitting is disabled in your strategy (done with the `include_split = 0` argument), use play_games_par() instead as it is twice as fast.
-An example is shown below where the output is the players average return over `number_of_simulations` games:
+An example is shown below where the output is the player's average return over `number_of_simulations` games:
 ```R
 return_per_game = play_games_split_par(number_of_simulations = 10^8, number_of_decks = 1, include_split = 4, strategy = strat)
 ```